 - the upgrade and relocation of various on and off-ramps

 - new traffic lights

-EPH’s versatile services and fleet have helped numerous activities throughout the project so far.
+EPH’s versatile services and fleet have helped numerous activities throughout the project.
 Key project contractors have notably integrated EPH plant and trucks on hire to undertake tasks like material transport and loading and disposal, with EPH expertise helping to optimise machine fleet utilisation and facilitate project efficiency.

-The project, located south of Brisbane, is still underway and is on track for a late 2019 completion date, which will see major upgrades for interchanges at Beaudesert Road and Mt Lindesay Highway, Wembley Road, along with the Logan Motorway and Gateway Motorway interchange.
-Additionally, the project will deliver new south-facing Compton Road ramps and numerous widening upgrades for the Gateway Motorway.
-On completion, the project will become the first market-led proposal of this nature to be approved and built in Queensland.
+The project, located south of Brisbane, was completed in August of 2019, which has seen major upgrades for interchanges at Beaudesert Road and Mt Lindesay Highway, Wembley Road, along with the Logan Motorway and Gateway Motorway interchange.
+Additionally, the project has delivered new south-facing Compton Road ramps and numerous widening upgrades for the Gateway Motorway.
+The project has become the first market-led proposal of this nature to be approved and built in Queensland.

 Cost: $512 million provided by a moderate increase to truck tolls on Logan Motorway and Gateway Motorway.